Ro5bert/avra/tests/regression/README.md

 # Regression tests

+Regression testing is done via the `runtests.sh` script, which has a zero exit status if and only if all tests passed.
-Each test gets it own folder, which must contain an `x.asm` file, where `x` is the name of the folder.
+Each test gets it own folder (which should have a descriptive name).
-Each test folder can also optionally contain `x.hex.expected` and/or `x.eep.hex.expected`.
+Each test folder must contain either an executable called `test` or a source file called `test.asm`.

-When `runtests.sh` is executed, it runs `avra` on each source file and compares the result with the expected results (if they exists).
-`runtests.sh` fails if and only if the expected results are given and they are different than the actual results, or if `avra` has a non-zero exit status.
+* If the `test` executable exists, then it is executed inside the test directory and its return status indicates the result of the test (zero means success; non-zero means failure).
+  The `test` executable can use the `AVRA` environment variable to determine the location of the AVRA executable.

+* Otherwise, the `test.asm` source file is assembled.
+  If assembly fails, then the test fails.
+  Additionally, if `test.hex.expected` and `test.eep.hex.expected` exist in the test folder, then they are compared to the two output files from the assembler (`test.hex` and `test.eep.hex`, respectively);
+  if the actual and expected outputs are not identical, then the test fails.

 Of course, it's possible that output changes are normal, due to a new feature or a bug fix.
 In these cases, expected hex files should be updated.